fieldempty/Agentic-Bridge/README.md

 - **AUTO-SEND** — Send results back automatically
 - **LOGIN** — Use bash login shell (loads .bashrc)
 - **Scan** — Manually find scripts in messages

+## Whats next

+Try to adapt it for your host or AI of preference!